sagar9926/EndGame/README.md

 ### Step 7 :

-The two Critic Targets each take (s`, a`) as input and return two Q-values as output.
+The two Critic Targets each take (s', a') as input and return two Q-values as output.

 ### Step 8 :